Grain-free, refined sugar-free, no-bake chocolate peanut butter bars, ready in 20 minutes!

 - Surf and turf.

 - Fish and chips.

 And most importantly: peanut butter and chocolate.
 Peanut butter and salted chocolate.
 And these two combine perfectly in these no-bake chocolate peanut butter bars.

 It must be the fall weather and the anticipation of Hallowe'en that has me craving this combo.
 When our kids were little, we always tried to snitch the Reese's Peanut Butter Cups from their Hallowe'en treat bags when they dumped them out on the family room floor.

 But here's a healthier version of those old favourites.
 These no-bake dark chocolate peanut butter bars are made without grains or refined sugar.
 They're similar to these Grain-Free Peanut Butter Swirl Chocolate Bars and they're a riff on my paleo Chocolate Hazelnut Almond Butter Bars.
-With skyrocketing hazelnut prices due to blights in both BC and Oregon, however, hazelnuts are no longer an option in my baking.

 These chocolate peanut butter bars are easy to whip up in a food processor.
 Just combine all the base ingredients, press firmly into a baking dish, chill while you melt the chocolate, then spread it on top of the base and return it to the refrigerator to set.

 Adding a teaspoon of melted coconut oil to the chocolate makes it easier to slice without cracking the top.
 Scoring the top with a knife before it has completely set also helps.
 And if a few of them do crack . . . well, you know what to do with those!
 Remember to add the best part: a little Fleur de Sel (flaky sea salt) on top!